JoseRoca/AfxNova/docs/Windows Procedures.md

 ```
 SUB AfxSetWindowClientSize (BYVAL hwnd AS HWND, BYVAL nWidth AS LONG, BYVAL nHeight AS LONG, _
    BYVAL rxRatio AS SINGLE = 1, BYVAL ryRatio AS SINGLE = 1)
+SUB AfxSetWindowClientSizeForDpi (BYVAL hwnd AS HWND, BYVAL nWidth AS LONG, BYVAL nHeight AS LONG)
 ```

 | Parameter  | Description |